dseifer-tech/clearstay/README.md

-<<<<<<< HEAD
-# ClearStay - Commission-Free Hotel Booking Platform
+# InnstaStay - Commission-Free Hotel Booking Platform

 A modern, commission-free hotel booking platform for independent hotels, starting with Toronto.
-ClearStay provides a high-trust, no-middleman experience by connecting guests directly to hotel booking engines with Apple-style polish and travel-tech simplicity.
+InnstaStay provides a high-trust, no-middleman experience by connecting guests directly to hotel booking engines with Apple-style polish and travel-tech simplicity.

 ## 🎯 Mission

 **For Hotels**: No commissions, use their real booking engine, act as a transparent traffic source.
-**For Guests**: Cleaner prices, confidence of "booking direct," ClearStay mimics hotel's booking engine layout and passes bookings directly.
+**For Guests**: Cleaner prices, confidence of "booking direct," InnstaStay mimics hotel's booking engine layout and passes bookings directly.

 ## 🏗️ Tech Stack